 Start new projects by mapping out a strategy for accomplishing requested tasks as efficiently as possible.
 Create a thorough checklist, set daily and weekly priorities with your team and your client, and keep the channels of communication open with clients in the event that you need to reevaluate or respond flexibly to an unexpected situation.

 There is a world of possibility ahead for commercial cleaning companies that are willing to put in some time planning how best to meet demand.
 Ultimately, an initial upfront investment can pay off tremendous dividends in supporting long-term staff efficiency.

 In many cases, this investment doesn’t have to break the bank.
-Some autonomous cleaning solutions like Whiz, the autonomous vacuum sweeper from SoftBank Robotics developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing cleaning company and property owners to pilot the solution in their facilities in a way that is cost-effective.
+Some autonomous cleaning solutions like Whiz, the commercial robot vacuum from SoftBank Robotics developed in partnership with Brain OS and ICE Robotics, are available with a subscription model, allowing cleaning company and property owners to pilot the solution in their facilities in a way that is cost-effective.